Sir Peter Lampl

 Prior to joining Lightyear Capital in October 2014, Martin was Deputy Chairman of Willis Group Holdings plc and Chairman and Chief Executive Officer of Willis Global Solutions.

 Previously, Martin was President and Chief Executive Officer of American International Group Inc., where he worked for 37 years.
-He serves on the Board of Directors of Lightyear Capital portfolio companies, Cerity Partners, Datalot and Ygrene Energy Fund.
+He serves on the Board of Directors of Lightyear Capital portfolio companies; Engage PEO, Lighthouse Global, Wren Sterling and Ygrene Energy Fund.
 He is also Chairman of Navigators Underwriting Agency Ltd and Navigators International Insurance Company.

-Richard was Chairman of Global Corporate and Investment Banking at Barclays.
-He is a member of the Barclays International Executive Committee.
-Richard joined Barclays in 2011 as Head of UK Investment Banking.
-He was appointed Head of EMEA Investment Banking in 2013, before being appointed Co-Head of Global Investment Banking in 2014.
-Prior to joining Barclays, he spent nearly 11 years at Bank of America Merrill Lynch, where he was most recently Head of UK and Ireland Corporate and Investment Banking.
-Prior to Merrill Lynch, he worked at HSBC Investment Banking for 10 years.
+Richard was formerly Chairman of Global Corporate and Investment Banking at Barclays Plc.
+He held a number of roles in his nine years at the firm, including: Co-Head of Global Investment Banking Division; Head of Investment Banking Division for Europe; and, on joining, Head of UK Investment Banking.
+Prior to joining, he spent nearly 11 years at Bank of America Merrill Lynch, where he was most latterly Head of UK and Ireland Corporate and Investment Banking.
+Prior to joining Merrill Lynch, he worked at HSBC Investment Banking for 10 years.

-Richard has a first class Engineering degree and, prior to entering investment banking in 1991, qualified as a chartered accountant with Arthur Andersen.
+Richard is a trustee and board member of Teach First, and is also a member of the campaign board of Historic Royal Palaces.
+Richard holds a first class Engineering degree and, prior to entering investment banking in 1991, qualified as a chartered accountant with Arthur Andersen.

 Senior Partner and Managing Director at Boston Consulting Group London

-Ian is a Senior Partner and Managing Director at BCG London, where he leads both the Financial Institutions and Education practices.
+Ian is a Senior Partner and Managing Director at BCG London, where he has led both the Financial Institutions and Education practices in the past.

-Ian has also led projects for the Education Endowment Fund, Teach First and the New Schools Network.
+He has also led multiple projects for the Education Endowment Foundation.

 Director of Merifin Capital